skills-dev-2/release-notes-and-changelogs/.github/steps/1-understanding-changelogs.md

-# Step 1: Understanding Changelogs
+# Step 1: Understanding changelogs

 Changelogs and release notes are essential tools for communicating changes to users of your software.
 They help users understand what has changed between versions, which is crucial for making upgrade decisions and finding new features.

-## 📝 What is a Changelog?
+## 📝 What is a changelog?

 A changelog is a file which contains a curated, chronologically ordered list of notable changes for each version of a project.
 A well-structured changelog makes it easier for users and contributors to see precisely what changes have been made between each release of the project.

-## 📝 The Keep a Changelog Format
+## 📝 Keep a changelog format

 Many projects follow the format defined at [keepachangelog.com](https://keepachangelog.com/), which includes these principles: